 Reorientation in Resource Management

-In summary, it can be said that agile frameworks and methods will in no way supplant the planning of capacities and needs.
+In summary, it can be said that agile frameworks and methods will in no way replace capacity planning.
 On the contrary, by partially reinventing itself, resource management can become a supportive, optimizing column in the creation of added value through agile methods.